 Please see Living with the Side Effects for information on what side effects to expect from treatment and how to manage them.

-Clinical trials are currently exploring the combination of radiation with chemotherapy and radiosensitizers (used to make tumors more sensitive to radiation) as treatment for recurrent anal cancer.
+Clinical trials are currently exploring the combination of radiation with chemotherapy and radiosensitisers (used to make tumours more sensitive to radiation) as treatment for recurrent anal cancer.
 See our section on clinical trials, next.

 Your care team may suggest exploring clinical trials as an option for your recurrent or advanced cancer treatment.
 The purpose of clinical trials is often to evaluate whether new treatments work and whether they are more effective than, and as safe as, existing treatments.
 Patients who participate in clinical trials are able to access new potential treatments before they are widely available, but are not guaranteed that these treatments are safer or even better than the standard treatment.